 In January 2015, American painter and sculptor Ellsworth Kelly made a remarkable gift to the Jack S Blanton Museum of Art in Austin, Texas: the plans for his only work of architecture.
 According to Kelly’s design, the white stone structure would be titled Austin, measure a little over 2,700 square feet, and feature geometric coloured-glass windows through which sunlight would tint the interior in various hues.
 Three years on – and just two years after the artist’s death at age 92 – Kelly’s architectural vision has finally been realised.
-Sited next to the Blanton Museum on the University of Texas campus, the permanent structure will open to the public on 18 February.
+Sited next to the Blanton Museum on the University of Texas campus, the permanent structure opened to the public on 18 February.

 ELLSWORTH KELLY IN HIS STUDIO IN SPENCERTOWN, NEW YORK, 2012.

 © FRED R CONRAD/THE NEW YORK TIMES/REDUX.